Do we believe Christ rose from the dead, or just think we do?

 Martha said to Jesus, “Lord, if you had been here, my brother would not have died.
 22 But even now I know that whatever you ask from God, God will give you.”
 23 Jesus said to her, “Your brother will rise again.”
 24 Martha said to him, “I know that he will rise again in the resurrection on the last day.”
 25 Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, 26 and everyone who lives and believes in me shall never die.
 Do you believe this?”
 27 She said to him, “Yes, Lord; I believe that you are the Christ, the Son of God, who is coming into the world.”
 John 11:21-27 (ESV)

-This passage is an interesting study in our propensity to misunderstand God.
+This passage is an interesting illustration of our propensity to misunderstand God.
 Having the advantage of hindsight, today we realize that Jesus was leading Martha to believe that he would raise Lazarus from the dead right in front of her eyes.
-Even though she had a good theology of who Jesus was (and is), she did not make the leap into applying that great truth to her present need.
+Even though she had a good theology of Jesus’ identity as the Messiah, she did not make the leap into applying that great truth to her present situation.
 When Jesus asked her if she believed that he embodied the resurrection, all Martha could muster was a declaration that he was the promised Messiah.
 She spoke truth while completely missing the point of Jesus’ question.
 She had faith in his being the Messiah, but none for his being willing and able to raise her dead brother.
 Why could she not properly hear what Jesus was saying or believe?

-According to Hebrews 11:6, God is pleased and honored by our faith.
-Real faith produces acts of obedience, which is faith in action.
+According to Hebrews 11:6, God is pleased and honored by our faith, which produces acts of obedience and is faith in action.
 (Romans 1:5)

 Martha and Mary gently chided our Lord for not showing up sooner to prevent Lazarus’ death.
 They viewed his failure to immediately respond to their request as a lack of caring for them.
 They did not understand that Jesus had bigger things in mind.
 He deliberately delayed until after Lazarus died to provide an opportunity for God to be glorified through his resurrection.
 Martha and Mary underestimated God’s love for them and his sovereignty over our lives.
 If we truly believe that Jesus is the resurrected Lord of lords, we will learn to see everything in life as an opportunity for God’s glory to shine as we apply our faith and keep our focus on him and his love for us.